Hello, world! We’ve got a lot to do.

 Statement on AI

 Every article published on The Reengineer is put together by hand with zero input from generative AI tools.
 This will forever remain so.
-My articles contain original reporting, and almost always include comments from human sources I have spoken to personally.
+My articles contain original reporting, and almost always include comments from human sources with whom I have spoken directly.
 That’s what I do.
 This newsletter is not an excuse to churn out meandering analyses half written by a machine.
 It is a platform for real journalism about people, science and technology.
 Stories told by me to you.